galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 This pattern has been widely used by a lot of libraries like [Redux](https://react-redux.js.org/), [Formik](https://jaredpalmer.com/formik), [React-DnD](https://react-dnd.github.io/react-dnd/about) and many others.
 However, since React v16.8.0, many of these libraries have started leveraging the power of hooks to improve the quality of their libraries.
 Don't get me wrong, sometimes this pattern can be very useful, especially if you need to wrap your component into something else like a Route or some Provider.

-Let's take a look on how the code looks like using higher order components compared using hooks on those libraries. _Just a reminder that the idea here is not to give full examples of each library nor teach how they work, but instead, compare the code before and after hooks._
+Let's take a look at how the code looks like using higher order components compared using hooks on those libraries. _Just a reminder that the idea here is not to give full examples of each library nor teach how they work, but instead, compare the code before and after hooks._

 **Redux**

 It is a library that helps manage the global state of the application.
-On the following piece of code, it is giving the component `HeroList` some extras props that allows it to access some data from the store and also dispatch some action, in this case `callForHelp`.
+On the following piece of code, it is giving the component `HeroList` some extras props that allow it to access some data from the store and also dispatch some action, in this case, `callForHelp`.

 ```javascript
 import { connect } from 'react-redux';